 Social Security Benefits Subject to Offset to Collect Non-Tax Federal Debts

-Iowans should know the U.S. Department of Treasury and Social Security Administration are working together to collect non-tax debts owed the U.S. Government.
-Since May 2001, people who owe a non-tax debt to the U.S. Government are subject to new actions to collect the money.
+The U.S. Department of Treasury and Social Security Administration are working together to collect non-tax debts owed the U.S. Government.
+People who owe a non-tax debt to the U.S. Government are subject to actions to collect the money.
 They can have their Social Security retirement or Social Security disability benefits reduced to pay the non-tax debt.
 Supplemental Security Income (SSI) benefits will not be effected by the offset.

-Repaying non-tax federal debt from Social Security benefits is required under a new law called the Debt Collection Improvement Act.
+Repaying non-tax federal debt from Social Security benefits is required under the Debt Collection Improvement Act.
 Some Black Lung benefits and Railroad Retirement benefits can also be reduced.
-This new process may affect persons who owe the federal government for a non-tax debt.
-It can be used to get money back from a food stamp overpayment, but not debts to state government or for child support.
-It can also be used to collect money for a federal student loan or defaulted federal mortgage.
+It can be used to get money back from a food stamp overpayment, collect money for a federal student loan or defaulted federal mortgage.
 The U.S. Treasury will send notices to persons who may owe the debt.
 The federal agency that is owed the debt should also send a notice.

 The most that can be withheld from a Social Security beneficiary's check is 15% after any deductions required by law authorizing the reduction, such as medical premiums.
 The first $750 of monthly benefits is protected.
 The amount to be withheld each month until the debt is paid will be the least amount of the three figures: